Vipinbadge10/computational-physics/README.md

 PINN Transmission Probability - 0.13

-With further refinement with weights(lamda value) for loss function and additional transmission enforcement law the NN- TDSE model will capture tunnelling behaviour accurately surpassing the Crank Nicolson method and get closer to Analytical method.
+With further refinement with weights(lamda value) for loss function and additional transmission enforcement law, and advance optimizers the NN TDSE model will capture tunnelling behaviour accurately surpassing the Crank Nicolson method and get closer to Analytical method.